D3DEnergetic/FIDASIM/docs/user-guide/02_physics/04_neutrals.md

 ![](|media|/beam_divergence.png)
 {: style="text-align: center"}

+Not shown above are the beam aperture(s) which collimates the neutral beam.
+Apertures are represented in FIDASIM by their shape (circular or rectangular), size (half width and height), offsets relative to the +x aligned beam centerline, and their distance from the source grid.
+It is assumed that the plane of the aperture(s) is parallel to the plane of the source grid.

 FIDASIM reads in the neutral beam geometry from a HDF5 file (`[runid]_geometry.h5`) that has the group `nbi` with the following datasets